-- 5. Develop a communitywide parking management plan that addresses downtown parking and residential street parking. - 6.
-Close sidewalk gaps and improve pedestrian mobility throughout downtown. - 7.
-Maintain truck routes to limit industrial traffic on Crockett streets and enable safer, more efficient road operations.
-(3-134) - 8.
-Work with the West Contra Costa Transit Authority, Caltrans, and Amtrak to improve transit connections between Crockett and other communities, potentially including a rail stop on the Amtrak/Capitol Corridor.
-In addition, encourage transit agencies to improve transit signage and waiting areas.
+- 5. Work with the community to develop a communitywide parking management plan that addresses downtown parking and residential street parking. - 6.
+Close sidewalk gaps throughout downtown and around schools. - 7.
+Maintain truck routes to limit industrial traffic on Crockett streets and enable safer, more efficient road operations. - 8.
+Work with the West Contra Costa Transit Authority, Caltrans, and Amtrak to improve transit connections between Crockett and other communities, potentially including a rail stop on the Amtrak/Capitol Corridor. - 9.
+Study the feasibility of providing bicycle lanes between Crockett and Rodeo.